xlladdins/xll/docs/Excel4MacrosH-P.md

 **PIVOT.FIELD.GROUP**?(start, end, by, periods)

-Start    is the beginning date of the range to be grouped.
+Start&nbsp;&nbsp;&nbsp;&nbsp;is the beginning date of the range to be grouped.
 If start is TRUE or omitted, it is assumed to be the first value in the field.

-End    is the ending date of the range to be grouped.
+End&nbsp;&nbsp;&nbsp;&nbsp;is the ending date of the range to be grouped.
 If end is TRUE or omitted it is assumed to be the last value in the field.

-By    is the size of the groups to be created.
+By&nbsp;&nbsp;&nbsp;&nbsp;is the size of the groups to be created.
 If by is omitted, Microsoft Excel uses a default group size.
 If grouping a date field and if periods is not 8(days) then by is ignored.

-Periods    is a number between 1 and 127.
-It is calculated by summing the values in the following table corresponding to the periods into which you want to group your dates.
+Periods&nbsp;&nbsp;&nbsp;&nbsp;is a number between 1 and 127.
+It is
+calculated by summing the values in the following table corresponding to the periods into which you want to group your dates.
 This argument is ignored if the field is not a date field.
 This argument takes precedence over By if they are both specified for a date field.

 |           |             |
 | --------- | ----------- |